 The coffee is strong and she tries to arrange a taxi for me unknowing that I mean GRAB CAR.
 In the end I walk seeing the city at an hour I’d normally be in bed and the early morning joggers and exercise routine is a joy as I lug my bags to my homestay.
 This is Hanoi in a new light and the early signs are it’s a place I’m going to like, if not love.

 PLAYLIST AND CREDITS

 Thanks for reading here, should you be interested in my work; principally writing, photography, and teaching.
-Please contact me to discuss what works for you!
-FREE Overview PDF available on request.
+Check out my MEDIA and UNIVERSITY pages.
 Meanwhile, stay tuned with things here at Kulture Kiosk via The Atlas or on Twitter, Facebook and Instagram where you can see some of my photos from around the world.

 Taxi – Bryan Ferry